nnazdu/dotfiles/README.md

 The script is located in scripts/install/install.sh

-It will prompt you to backup the existing configuration files in /dotfiles/backup/ and then install required packages through yay.
+It will prompt you to backup the existing configuration files in /dotfiles/backup/ and then install required packages through pacman and yay.

 ## Packages
 ### Stable repositories